Case Study #2

 Context

-In 2025, Morningstar DBRS received regulatory approval from ASIC to operate as a licensed credit rating agency in Australia.
-To serve the local structured finance and debt capital markets, the company opened a new office in Sydney.
+In October 2025, Morningstar DBRS received regulatory approval from ASIC to operate as a licensed credit rating agency in Australia.
+To serve the local structured finance and debt capital markets, the company opened a new Sydney office.
 For a rating agency, market entry is a carefully managed event: the brand needs to signal credibility to issuers and investors who may have limited familiarity with Morningstar DBRS's methodology and track record, while every public-facing word is subject to strict legal and compliance review.

 Introducing a credit rating agency to a new market isn't like launching a product.
 Every word carries regulatory weight, and the audience has no patience for vagueness.

 The Australian structured finance market is sophisticated and relationship-driven.
-The KangaNews network is the primary trade publication and events platform, and early visibility with that community was a strategic priority.
-The copy needed to feel native to that market while staying within Morningstar DBRS's global brand and compliance standards.
+After researching the market, we landed on KangaNews as a strategic partner for the rollout of ads and event sponsorships.
+Early visibility with that publication's audience was a priority.
+The copy needed to feel native to that market while staying within Morningstar DBRS's global brand guidelines and meeting compliance standards.

 The content suite

-The launch required content across several formats, each with a different audience and a different compliance threshold.
-Live links are included where available.
+The launch required sharing content across several formats, each with a different audience and a different compliance threshold.
+Live links are included where available below.

 Landing page